juju/docs/src/en/charms-storage.md

 See [Using LXD with Juju][clouds-lxd] for how to use LXD in conjunction with Juju, including the use of ZFS as an alternative filesystem.

+### Kubernetes (kubernetes)

+Kubernetes-based models have access to the 'kubernetes' storage provider, which supports the following pool attributes:

+- **storage-class**

+    The storage class for the Kubernetes cluster to use:

+    - `juju-unit-storage`
+    - `juju-charm-storage`
+    - `microk8s-hostpath`

+- **storage-provisioner**

+    The Kubernetes storage provisioner.
+For example:

+    - `kubernetes.io/no-provisioner`
+    - `kubernetes.io/aws-ebs`
+    - `kubernetes.io/gce-pd`

+- **parameters.type**

+    Extra parameters.
+For example:

+    - `gp2`
+    - `pd-standard`

+Using storage with Kubernetes is covered on the [Persistent storage and Kubernetes][charms-storage-k8] page.

 #### Loop devices and LXD